-#368 - Certified organic hilltop berry farm in Ashfield, MA (western) for sale or lease-to-own: owner seeks new owners/farmers who will build on what she started in 2005, when she began restoring native high bush blueberries and enhancing wildlife habitat on this property consisting of a 1813 four-bedroom house and outbuildings on 45 acres of old fields, native highbush blueberries, ponds, wetlands and woods, into a working berry farm.
-We make high end value added fruit products (state certified commercial kitchen and farm store built in 2012) for retail and wholesale.
-Over 1,000' of frontage and a potential building site for a second house (perc tested in 2010).
+#368 - Certified organic hilltop berry farm in western Ma (Ashfield).
+Retiring owner seeks younger owners/farmers who will build on what she started in 2005, when she began restoring native high bush blueberries and enhancing wildlife habitat on this property consisting of a lovely 1813 four-bedroom house and outbuildings on 40 plus acres of old fields, stone walls, native highbush blueberries, ponds, wetlands and woods into what is now a successful working berry farm and value added business.
+A state certified commercial kitchen and farm store were built in 2012.
+There is over 1,000' of frontage and a potential building site for a second house (perc tested in 2010).
 Big skies and front porch views of permanently protected hayfields on a quiet dirt road one mile from the historical village of Ashfield, 30 minutes from Northampton and Greenfield.
 There is a 2014 grant for a third high tunnel to be built in 2015.
-Two existing high tunnel greenhouses (30'X90' and 21'X72') planted with patented primocane raspberry cultivars, one acre of cultivated blueberries and two acres of cultivated elderberry, aronia, honeyberry and currant cultivars for PYO, products and fresh market.
-Miles of hiking and X-country ski trails access from backyard make this a perfect site for agro/eco tourism and agro-forestry.
+Two existing high tunnel greenhouses (30'X90' and 21'X72') planted with patented primocane raspberry cultivars, one acre of cultivated blueberries and two acres of cultivated elderberry, aronia, honeyberry and currants for PYO, products and fresh market.
+Miles of hiking and X-country ski trails accessed from backyard make this a perfect site for agro/eco tourism and agro-forestry.
 Recipient of several grants including a SARE farmer/producer grant (see website), featured in the Boston Globe and in May 2014, a national magazine, Country Gardens.
 Owner may be open to a lease/purchase, a straight sale or other innovative arrangements including maintaining a residence on the farm for a specific period.
 The real estate (high tunnels, berry plantings, commercial kitchen with most equipment, house, outbuidings, etc.) are valued at $550,000.
-Portable commercial kitchen equipment (filler, cider press, flash freezer) inventory, wholesale accounts, and the registered business name "Bug Hill Farm" and the business's "good will" have been valued by a business broker/CPA as $59,000.
+Portable commercial kitchen equipment (filler, cider press, flash freezer) inventory, wholesale accounts, labels, recipes, nutritional analysis, the registered business name "Bug Hill Farm" and the business's "good will" have been valued by a business broker/CPA as $59,000.
 Details of the valuation and a financial history of the business are available upon written request.